Hunting: Shooting traditions

-Game birds, especially pheasants, are shot with shotguns for sport in the UK; the British Association for Shooting and Conservation says that over a million people per year participate in shooting, including game shooting, clay pigeon shooting, and target shooting.
+Game birds, especially pheasants and red grouse, are shot with shotguns for sport in the UK; the British Association for Shooting and Conservation says that over a million people per year participate in shooting, including game shooting, clay pigeon shooting, and target shooting.

-Shooting as practised in Britain, as opposed to traditional hunting, requires little questing for game—around thirty-five million birds are released onto shooting estates every year, some having been factory farmed.
+Shooting as practiced in Britain, as opposed to traditional hunting, requires little questing for game—around thirty-five million birds are released onto shooting estates every year, some having been factory farmed.
 Shoots can be elaborate affairs with guns placed in assigned positions and assistants to help load shotguns.
 When in position, "beaters" move through the areas of cover, swinging sticks or flags to drive the game out.
-Such events are often called "drives".
+Such events are often called "drives" / driven hunting / driven hunt (e.g., driven grouse shooting).
 The open season for grouse in the UK begins on 12 August, the so-called Glorious Twelfth.
-The definition of game in the United Kingdom is governed by the Game Act 1831.
+The definition of game in the United Kingdom is governed by the Game Act 1831 (1 & 2 Will.
+4. c.
+32).

 A similar tradition, ojeo, exists in Spain.

 United States

 North American hunting pre-dates the United States by thousands of years and was an important part of many pre-Columbian Native American cultures.
 Native Americans retain some hunting rights and are exempt from some laws as part of Indian treaties and otherwise under federal law—examples include eagle feather laws and exemptions in the Marine Mammal Protection Act.
 This is considered particularly important in Alaskan native communities.

-Hunting is primarily regulated by state law; additional regulations are imposed through United States environmental law in the case of migratory birds and endangered species.
-Regulations vary widely from state to state and govern the areas, time periods, techniques and methods by which specific game animals may be hunted.
-Some states make a distinction between protected species and unprotected species (often vermin or varmints for which there are no hunting regulations).
-Hunters of protected species require a hunting license in all states, for which completion of a hunting safety course is sometimes a prerequisite.

-Typically, game animals are divided into several categories for regulatory purposes.
-Typical categories, along with example species, are as follows: